rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

     Citations[]{data-label="fig:graph"}](combined_images/freq.pdf)

-2.  **Rasa-based Dataset Detection:** In our second approach, we trained an entity extraction model based on conditional random fields using Rasa NLU [@DBLP:journals/corr/abs-1712-05181].
+2.  **Rasa-based Dataset Detection:** In our second approach, we trained an entity extraction model based on conditional random fields (CRF) using Rasa NLU [@DBLP:journals/corr/abs-1712-05181].
 For training the model we used the Spacy Tokenizer[^9] for the preprocessing step.
 For Entity Recognition we used BILOU tagging and used 50 iterations to train the CRF.
 We used the Part of Speech tags, the case of the input tokens and the suffixes of the tokens as input features for the CRF model.
-We particularly tested two configurations for training the CRF-based NER model.
+We particularly tested two configurations for training the CRF-based Named Entity Recognition (NER) model.
 In Phase-1, the 2500 labeled publications from the training dataset were used for training the Rasa NLU[^10] model.
     Later in Phase-2, when the Phase-1 holdout corpus was released, we combined its 5000 labeled publications with the previously given 2500 labeled publications and then retrained the model again with these 7500 labeled publications.
     **Running the CRF-Model:** The trained model was run against the preprocessed data to detect dataset citations and mentions.
 Only the entities that had a confidence score greater than a certain